daniel570/terraform-k8s-nginx/README.md

 export GOOGLE_REGION=europe-west1

-* vim tunity-development.tf and copy the contents of the file, save and exit execute "terraform init" in order to download and update necessary plugins. execute "terraform plan" to make sure everything is ready to apply execute "teraform apply" and begin with creating the infrastructure and clusters.
+vim tunity-development.tf and copy the contents of the file, save and exit

+execute "terraform init" in order to download and update necessary plugins.

+execute "terraform plan" to make sure everything is ready to apply.

+execute "teraform apply" and begin with creating the infrastructure and clusters.

 after creating is completed, we would like to begin with creating our nginx deployments.